-The example he used was the impact on water quality from increased dairy farming.
+The specific example Callaghan referenced to describe this myth was the impact on water quality from increased dairy farming.

-I wonder what he might have said then if he had known that between 2011 and 2020 the output from dairy farming would increase a further 22% (from 17,339 million litres of milk to 21,145 million litres).
+I wonder what he might have said then if he had known that by 2020 the output from dairy farming would increase by a further 22% (from 17,339 million litres of milk to 21,145 million litres).

-All of that still feels very topical today, although perhaps the focus may have shifted away from our marketing messages and more towards our actual response to climate change.
+All of that still feels very topical today, although the media focus has now shifted away from our marketing messages and more towards our actual response to climate change.

 We don’t need to be rich like those Australians